petre-renware/sdeven/doc_src/SDEVEN.10_ADM.md

 * **radm** *repository admin* - assures the project `Git` repository(es) are up to date, clean, can be accessed by team, current maintenance (for example merges that should be made remotely because of large data volumes to re-pull) and periodic maintenance (git clean, drop unnecessary commits, etc)

+* **dadm** *dev infra admin* - assure the work environments infrastructure for a project, at least for:
+    * development environments,
+    * testing environments,
+    * qa environments,
+    * production environment *first creation*,
-* **dadm** *dev infra admin* - assure the drvelopment infrastructure / environment for a project, meaning at least: development, testing, production like, live demo machines, their installation, cloning, backup, making iso images, availability (from different locations according to needs), security issues, and so on
+    * live demo machines,
+    * any other ad-hoc required environments their installation, cloning, backup, making iso images, availability (from different locations according to needs), security issues, and so on

 ### Project management